French court sets rules for alternative taxis such as Uber

 San Francisco-based Uber faces legal challenges in several European countries where licensed taxis drivers have protested.

-An Uber spokesman said that being allowed to charge by the kilometer was central to its business model, and that the limitation on location apps would not make much difference.
+An Uber spokesman said that being allowed to charge by the kilometre was central to its business model, and that the limitation on location apps would not make much difference.

 But the UNT said the ruling would end a period in which Uber drivers had been allowed to "roam illegally on the public highway in search of customers".